danbev/learning-v8/README.md

                            +-----------------+

 ```

+#### JSObject
 Each JSObject has as its first field a pointer to the generated HiddenClass.
+A hiddenclass contain mappings from property names to indices into the properties data type.
+When an instance of JSObject is created a `Map` is passed in.
+As mentioned earlier JSObject inherits from JSReceiver which inherits from HeapObject

+For example,in `tests/jsobject_test.cc` we first create a new Map using the internal Isolate Factory:

+    v8::internal::Handle<v8::internal::Map> map = factory->NewMap(v8::internal::JS_OBJECT_TYPE, 24);
+    v8::internal::Handle<v8::internal::JSObject> js_object = factory->NewJSObjectFromMap(map);
+    EXPECT_TRUE(js_object->HasFastProperties());

+When we call `js_object->HasFastProperties()` this will delegate to the map instance:

+    return !map()->is_dictionary_map();

+#### HeapObject
+This class describes heap allocated objects.
+It is in this class we find information regarding the type of object.
+This
+information is contained in `v8::internal::Map`.

+### v8::internal::Map
+`src/objects/map.h`
 `bit field3' contains information about the number of properties that this HiddenClass has,
 a pointer to an DescriptorArray.
 The DescriptorArray contains information like the name of the
 property, and the posistion where the value is stored in the JSObject.
 I noticed that this information available in src/objects/map.h.

 #### DescriptorArray
 Can be found in src/objects/descriptor-array.h.
 This class extends FixedArray and has the following